 How can I get a Protection from Abuse Order (PFA) or a restraining order?

 A PFA can be obtained through the Baldwin County Circuit Clerk’s office located in the courthouse in Bay Minette, AL. There is no charge to obtain a PFA.
-New laws went into effect as of July 2010, regarding who a PFA can be filed against.
 For more information contact the Baldwin County Circuit Clerk’s office at 251-943-5061.